Resources and Articles

 Why Project-Based Learning (PBL)?

-Project-based learning is a way of working together so that students learn to take responsibility of their own learning.
-Please take a look at the 2 videos below which demonstrate PBL in Kindergarten and 3rd grade classrooms.
+Project-based learning (PBL) is a way of working together so that students learn to take responsibility of their own learning.

 What is Backward Design?